isalfati/MapGenerator/README.md

 Then you should be able to run your application.

-NOTE: If you are using noiseutils library (http://libnoise.sourceforge.net/downloads/noiseutils.zip), do not forget to include noiseutils.cpp into the main file.
+NOTE: If you are using [noiseutils library](http://libnoise.sourceforge.net/downloads/noiseutils.zip), do not forget to include noiseutils.cpp into the main file.

 #### Find below some examples
 ![Map1](https://github.com/isalfati/MapGenerator/blob/master/img/map_1.bmp)